Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In the pursuit of experimentally accessible Halbach spheres, distributions of permanent magnets on spherical shells were investigated as a natural route toward approximating the continuously varying ideal magnetization.
 Regular (Platonic) and semiregular (Archimedean) polyhedral arrangements offer two distinct advantages: all magnets lie at the same distance from the center, and each magnet has a unique nearest-neighbor distance.
+The first property ensures that one gets the maximal field contribution from every single magnet within the restriction by that minimal distance.
+The second advantage is more of a practical nature: One defines the minimal thickness between the holes in the supporting 3D-printed spherical shell once and for all, thus optimizing the material usage.
+Moreover, these polyhedral arrangements have the practical advantage of being constructed from identical parts.

 These polyhedra fall into three symmetry groups.
 An analysis of the magnetic-field homogeneity produced by dipoles in Halbach orientation disqualifies the tetrahedral class and identifies icosahedral symmetry as the most favorable, yielding a fourth-order saddle point of the scalar magnetic potential at the center.
 This conclusion follows from the structure of solutions to the Laplace equation under the symmetry constraints of the relevant point groups, with key steps summarized in Appendix~\ref{sec:appE}.

 Prototype Halbach spheres were constructed from discrete cubical magnets in four different configurations with icosahedral symmetry.
-Measurements confirm that the magnetic field near the center is remarkably homogeneous.
+Measurements confirm that the magnetic field near the center is remarkably homogeneous, even without additional shimming methods.
 Although spherical shells naturally restrict access to their interiors, polyhedral discretization partially mitigates this challenge, because the shells inherently contain large openings.
 In the Archimedean design comprising 120 magnets (the truncated icosidodecahedron), the largest apertures form twelve regular decagons, providing substantial access to the interior volume.